kyamagu/mexopencv/README.markdown

 This will create HTML and LaTeX files under `doc/`.

+__Ubuntu 14.04__

+Before running `make`, run the attached script once to remove the dependency to the nonfree module.

+    $ sh utils/remove_nonfree.sh

 ### Error: Invalid MEX file or Segmentation fault

 If MATLAB says 'Library not loaded' or any other error in the test, it's likely